jsommers/cbook/control.rst

 ``break``
 ---------

-The ``break`` statement causes to execution to exit the current loop or switch statement.
+The ``break`` statement causes execution to exit the current loop or switch statement.
 Stylistically speaking, ``break`` has the potential to be a bit vulgar.
 It is preferable to use a straight ``while`` with a single conditional expression at the top if possible, but sometimes you are forced to use a ``break`` because the test can occur only somewhere in the midst of the statements in the loop body.
 To keep the code readable, be sure to make the ``break`` obvious --- forgetting to account for the action of a ``break`` is a traditional source of bugs in loop behavior:

 .. code-block:: c